-The evidence supporting the significant health impacts of particulate pollution is consistent and very strong, and what is needed urgently now, particularly with PM2.5, is appropriate action to minimise further morbidity and mortality.
-A change of the advisory reporting standard for PM2.5 to a compliance standard is strongly supported by DEA.
+The evidence supporting the significant health impacts of particulate pollution is consistent and very strong.
+What is needed now, particularly with PM2.5, is appropriate action to minimise further morbidity and mortality.
+A change of the advisory reporting standard for PM2.5 to a compliance standard is strongly recommended.
 A compliance standard for PM2.5 in the AAQ NEPM is needed to increase monitoring activity and drive air quality management action in the jurisdictions.